3

 2. Krebs Cycle

-- The Krebs cycle, which occurs in the matrix of the mitochondrion, includes a series of oxidation-reduction reactions that result in the oxidation of the acetyl group to two carbon dioxide molecules.
+Also called as the Tricarboxylic Acid (TCA) cycle or simply the Citric Acid cycle, the Krebs cycle (identified by Hans Adolf Krebs) is an 8-step process that involves 18 different enzymes.- The Krebs cycle, which occurs in the matrix of the mitochondrion, includes a series of oxidation-reduction reactions that result in the oxidation of the acetyl group to two carbon dioxide molecules[3].

 - During one cycle, there is a net of 3 NADH, 1 FADH2 (flavin adenine dinucleotide), and GTP (guanosine triphosphate, may be alternatively used to produce ATP).

-- Instead it uses the electrons from acetyl coA to form NADH and FADH2.
+- Instead, it uses the electrons from acetyl coA to form NADH and FADH2.

 3. Electron Transport Chain and Oxidative Phosphorylation

-- Overall ETC produces water, NAD and FAD (which are both recycled back to glycolysis and Krebs cycle), and up to 34 ATP per one molecule of glucose!
+- Overall ETC produces water, NAD, and FAD (which are both recycled back to glycolysis and Krebs cycle) and up to 34 ATP per one molecule of glucose!

-In total, the resulting product of aerobic cellular respiration from a single glucose molecule can be up to 38 ATP.
+The resulting product of aerobic cellular respiration from a single glucose molecule can be up to 38 ATP.
 However, some organisms can only produce 34 to 36 because they have a different precursor molecule.

 What is the role of Oxygen in the process?